Thinkersbluff/CR6Community-Marlin_TB/docs/development/repo_guidelines/BUILD_AND_TEST_macOS.md

 - **PlatformIO cannot find framework packages (e.g., `framework-arduinoststm32`):**
    - The PlatformIO cache volume may be empty or missing the required framework.
-   - **Solution:** Start a container with the volume mounted and run a build.
-PlatformIO will download the framework as needed:
       ```bash
       podman run --rm -it \
          -v /path/to/your/project:/code \